Bitloli/self-learning/docs/kernel/sched2/sched_overview.md

 A basic load balancing
 algorithm would compare the load of all cores and then transfer tasks from the most loaded core to the least loaded core.
-Unfortunately this would result in threads being migrated across the machine without considering cache locality or NUMA.
+Unfortunately this would result in threads being migrated across the machine without considering cache locality or NUMA.
 Instead, the load balancer uses a hierarchical strategy.
 > @todo load : how to calculate it ?

 The load balancing algorithm is summarized in Algorithm 1.
 Load balancing is run for each scheduling domain, starting from the bottom to the top.
-> 自底向上计算 load 来实现balance
+> 自底向上计算 load 来实现 balance

 Algorithm 1:
 > scheduling group && sched domain ?